kungming2/translator-BOT-reborn/docs/title_processing.md

 Ziwen will add the text `(Long)` after the flair text.
 Hence, a post with [this 16-minute video](https://www.youtube.com/watch?v=zwee-4O70FU) would have the flair text `Japanese (Long)`.

-Moderators can manually toggle a post's "long" status by using the [command](./commands.md) `!long`.
+Moderators and OPs can manually toggle a post's "long" status by using the [command](./commands.md) `!long`.

 #### Badly-Formatted Title Posts